SteeltoeOSS/Documentation/api/v4/logging/dynamic-console-logging.md

 ### Add NuGet References

-To use the logging provider, you need to add a reference to the `Steeltoe.Logging.DynamicLogger` NuGet package.
+To use the logging provider, you need to add a reference to the `Steeltoe.Logging.DynamicConsole` NuGet package.

 ### Configure Settings